Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 A Shortcut Method.

 There is a shortcut method you can use to run the GetFirstName() Method of the frmEmployees Form from the debug window (Ctrl+G).
-Type the following command on the Debug Window and press Enter Key:
+Type the following command in the Debug Window and press Enter Key:

 ? form_frmEmployees.GetFirstName(5)